vegaprotocol/documentation/docs/releases/overview.md

 The version contained the following fix:

-* An issue was identified whereby stop orders placed during an opening auction can cause a core panic, this has been resolved under the issue [10318 ↗](https://github.com/vegaprotocol/vega/issues/10318).
+* A situation was identified whereby stop orders placed during an opening auction can cause a core panic, this has been resolved under the issue [10318 ↗](https://github.com/vegaprotocol/vega/issues/10318).

 ### Pre-release version 0.73.10 (patch) | 2023-12-21
 Version 0.73.10 was released the Vega testnet on 21 December, 2023.